 And that, my friends, is what mortgage insurance covers.

-So, what’s the difference in buying from the bank vs. and insurance agent?
-First, look over the info-graphic above.
+So, what’s the difference between buying from the bank vs. an insurance advisor?

-You’ll notice that insurance from the bank is more convenient.
-It (typically) gets taken out of your account with the mortgage so you don’t have to think of an extra bill payment.
+Insurance from the bank is typically more convenient.
+It (usually) gets taken out of your account with the mortgage so you don’t have to think of an extra bill payment.
 Also, you can sign up for it as you’re dealing with the mortgage approval.

 While personal insurance doesn’t offer those conveniences, it has plenty of other benefits you need to consider.
 To start, you’ll know what you’re covered for before you make a claim.
 When you buy an insurance policy, it goes through Underwriting.
 That’s a process where a professional looks at your application, medical history, etc. and decides if the company will issue you a policy.
 You can be approved or denied.
 Or, you could be approved except for XYZ – meaning you’re covered, UNLESS you pass away from a returning illness, hereditary health conditions, etc.